background image

 When sporting worlds collide

-With football fever taking over the world, we look at when F1 stars have strayed to other sports
+Ahead of the 2024 Summer Olympics, we looked back at when F1 stars have strayed to other sports

 Formula 1 is responsible for some of the most iconic sporting moments in history, but as a sport based around a human's ability to control and manoeuvre extremely fast machinery, it's widely considered to be rather different to many other sports, whether it be football, rugby, tennis or golf.